How Much Does It Cost to Paint a House Exterior?

 Add 30% above 8 feet.

 Add 120% above 19 feet.

 Aside from the actual cost of paint and the labor required to apply it, there are a variety of other cost factors that influence the final price of your house exterior painting project.
-Location, climate, and the amount of prep work all have a direct impact on how much your contractor will charge for the work.
+Location, climate, and the amount of prep work all directly impact how much your contractor will charge for the work.

 Labor costs between $1 and $2 per square foot.
 This equates to between $25 to $100 per hour, per painter.
 This includes the cost of priming and painting.
 If the exterior doesn't need priming, you can reduce this cost by 50%.
 However, if any remedial work is necessary, the labor cost can increase by 100% or more, depending on the problem that needs rectifying.

 Your geographic location can impact the project’s total cost.
 For example, in Deltona, Florida, the average house painting cost is $1,400 to $3,300.
 However, the same job in Los Angeles typically costs $2,900 to $6,200—which is twice as much.

 The climate impacts the type of paint, the working conditions, and therefore the cost.
 Working in adverse conditions, such as extreme heat or cold, can increase labor costs by 50%.
 Additionally, specialist paint, such as that used in storm-prone climates to withstand repeated batterings from bad weather, storm damage, and moisture damage, is up to twice as expensive as standard exterior paint.

 Prepping a house costs anywhere from $0.50 to $2.50 per square foot; the total price almost always includes prep work.
 However, the DIYer might negotiate some discounts for completing this work on their own.
 Be warned, proper prep is key to the quality and durability of the finish.
 If you do this work yourself, the contractor might not guarantee the finished product.

 Patching: $0.50–$1.50 per square foot.